-Knowledge transfer is at the core of the INSIGHTS project and is supported via Berlin School of Economics Policy Fellowships.
-INSIGHTS provides fellowships for policymakers, so-called Berlin School of Economics Policy Fellowships, to foster close collaboration between academics and policymakers.
-The target group consists of civil servants from ministries and other public institutions and members of policy-oriented NGOs with a strong academic background and an interest in research.
-The fellowships finance research stays of up to three months at one of the Berlin School of Economics institutions.
-A fellowship allows policymakers and practitioners to focus on a research question, and gives them access to state-of-the-art methods and the most recent research in their area.
-Applications for a Policy Fellowship need be submitted in cooperation with a junior or senior member of the Berlin School of Economics.
+Knowledge transfer was at the core of the INSIGHTS project and was supported via Berlin School of Economics Policy Fellowships.
+INSIGHTS provided fellowships for policymakers, so-called Berlin School of Economics Policy Fellowships, to foster close collaboration between academics and policymakers.
+The target group consisted of civil servants from ministries and other public institutions and members of policy-oriented NGOs with a strong academic background and an interest in research.
+The fellowships finance research stayed of up to three months at one of the Berlin School of Economics institutions.
+A fellowship allowed policymakers and practitioners to focus on a research question, and gives them access to state-of-the-art methods and the most recent research in their area.

 Dr. Susannah Ellis is a Policy Officer at the Directorate-General for Political Staff and Communications at the German Federal Finance Ministry.
 She is currently staying for three months at the WZB as an INSIGHTS Policy Fellow at the Transformations of Democracy research unit.